All you need to know about LED colour temperature and its importance

 If you understand a little bit about colour psychology, as we have touched upon briefly, then you’ll know just how important this is when deciding the right coloured lighting for your space.
 Before deciding what light bulbs to choose, think about what works best to satisfy the purpose, mood and style you wish for in the rooms in your house or your workplace.

 Warm white light bulbs are the most popular options chosen for lighting.
 They measure anywhere between 2,200K to 3,000K degrees on the Kelvin Scale.
-Just as the name suggests, they give out a white light with warm tones, that is, with a soft orange-yellow hue.
+Just as the name suggests, they are called 'warm white' as they give out a white light with a soft orange-yellow hue.
 This will help you achieve a welcoming and relaxing effect while brightly illuminating your space.
 Warm colours are usually used to make us perceive a warmer environment, hence are perfect to be used in social spaces.

 You can check our hexagon LED panel light that comes in black and white colour variants for frames and with different options for the LED light of your choice.
 Using this to illuminate your living room, dining room, or bedroom, or libraries, retail spaces and bars can bring in an inviting and relaxing feel.